ygemici/osz/src/drivers/README.md

 | wireless | Wireless controller |

 Under these directories each driver has exactly one sub-directory.
-The compiled driver will be placed in `sys/(class)/(driver).so`
+The compiled driver will be placed in `sys/drv/(class)/(driver).so`

 The resemblance with [PCI device classes](http://pci-ids.ucw.cz/read/PD) is not a coincidence.

-Note that for performance, interrupt controllers (like PIC, IOAPIC) do not have drivers, they are built into [core](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/isrs.S).
+Note that for performance, interrupt controllers (like PIC, IOAPIC) do not have separate drivers, they are built into [core](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/isrs.S).
 To switch among them, you'll have to edit `ISR_CTRL` define in [isr.h](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/isr.h).

+Likewise, timers are also built into core, you can switch among them with a boot time configurable [environment variable](https://github.com/bztsrc/osz/blob/master/docs/bootopts.md#L67).

+For more information on device drivers, see [documentation](https://github.com/bztsrc/osz/blob/master/docs/drivers.md).